umbraco/UmbracoDocs/Fundamentals/Setup/Upgrading/umbraco10-breaking-changes.md

 ## Update 'diff' from 3.5.0 to 5.0.0

-diff library used in the Backoffice client is outdated by two major versions.
-Updating this will be a breaking change since the exposed global object has been renamed from JsDiff to Diff.
+`diff `library used in the Backoffice client is outdated by two major versions.
+Updating this will be a breaking change since the exposed global object has been renamed from `JsDiff `to `Diff`.

 ## V10/feature/content schedule performance